How to Create a Jira Spreadsheet: A Complete Guide

 Color formatting options in Visor

 You can also create new views in Visor in seconds.
-Simply click + Add View to access Gantt charts with Milestones, Timelines, Board Views, and Dashboards.
+Simply click + Add View to start creating Jira Gantt charts with Milestones, Timelines, Board Views, and Dashboards for your Jira data.
 You can even create separate unlimited Views for different types of users, including Filters that show the parts of your data that are relevant for a specific group of stakeholders.

 Spreadsheet filters in Visor